alsoc/fmdt/doc/source/user/usage/detect.rst

 ``{mag}`` and ``{sat}`` features are not enabled by default (and the ``-`` character is printed in the corresponding columns).
-To enable theses features you need to use the :ref:`detect_trk-mag-path` command line parameter.
+To enable theses features you need to use the :ref:`detect_cca-mag` command line parameter.
 For more information about those features you can refer to the :func:`_features_compute_magnitude` function.